 Seriously, two out of my four kids said these babies are the BEST tacos they have ever had.
 And my two-year-old, who can’t really speak much yet, chowed his down in no time, so I’m pretty sure it’s safe to say he enjoyed them as well.
 Definitely warmed this mama’s heart 💗.

-- Beef chuck roast: You may also make this dish with chicken, veal, goat, lamb, or pork.
+- Beef chuck roast: You may also make this dish with chicken, veal, goat, lamb, pork, or even another cut of beef such as short ribs, oxtail, or beef cheek another option is to use a combination of any of the aforementioned proteins.
 Aside from beef, I have only tried pork thus far.
 If you opt to sub pork, I recommend a pork butt roast.
 The recipe calls for three pounds, however, it does not need to be exact.
 I’ve used the same ratio of ingredients for a 3 1/3 pound roast.

 - White onion: For the birria and to top the tacos.